odelariva-gis/Urban-API-Repo/README.md

 ![A screen shot of a computer Description automatically generated](./image5.png){width="6.5in" height="1.2in"}

-2. Next, we will download the next needed library for OpenPyxl, in the command line input the following line, the downloading may take a few minutes:
+2. Next, download the next needed library for OpenPyxl, in the command line input the following line, the downloading may take a few
+    minutes:

 [pip install openpyxl]{.mark}